 With the end of the Public Health Emergency (PHE), the advent of ChatGPT, and the changing market landscape, 2023 was an unprecedented year for the healthcare industry.
 2024 promises to be no different.
-As the pandemic continues to impact health systems and patient needs, these sectors are poised for significant growth in 2024 and beyond.
+As the pandemic continues to impact health systems and patient needs, these healthcare sectors are poised for significant growth in 2024 and beyond.

 Maternal Health

-Maternal health is positioned to emerge as a pivotal sector in 2024, driven by a confluence of policy changes, expanded coverage, and innovative models.
+Maternal health is positioned to emerge as a pivotal healthcare sector in 2024, driven by a confluence of policy changes, expanded coverage, and innovative models.
 As of January 2024, 44 states have expanded postpartum coverage through Medicaid from 60 days to 12 months, and three states are planning to implement this expansion.
 Complimenting this policy momentum is the increasing recognition of the perinatal workforce’s vital role in maternal care.
 Doula services, recognized for their emotional and practical support during pregnancy and childbirth, are gaining prominence.
 Eleven states, including New York, now reimburse doula services through Medicaid, setting a precedent for comprehensive care.

 Furthermore, in December 2023, CMS introduced the Transforming Maternal Health (TMaH) Model focusing exclusively on improving maternal healthcare for Medicaid and CHIP enrollees.
 This 10-year model aims to address the whole-person needs during pregnancy, childbirth, and postpartum, emphasizing the importance of all: physical, mental, as well as social needs.
 Beyond these initiatives, a broader perspective on women’s health as an economic driver is gaining traction.
 Research underscores the potential to inject at least $1 trillion annually into the global economy by 2040 through improved women’s health.